-To make it easier to add the right amount of content, first create it in a Word document, then do a count and spell check, before copying and pasting into your profile:
+To make it easier to add the right amount of content, first create it in a Word document and then do a character count before copying and pasting into your profile.

 Each profile section has a maximum number of characters and spaces.
 Do your best to use all the allowed space for content.
 At this writing, here are the maximum character counts for the most-used sections:

 - Headline = 120

 - Name field, last name = 40 (allows you to add suffixes, certifications, former names, maiden names, nicknames)

 - Company names = 100